ipspace/blog/content/posts/2020/12/ansible-config-sections.md

 ### The Problem

-I wanted to push this a configuration snippet configuring OSPF and IS-IS routing to a network device.
-In this blog post I'm using the Cisco IOS version of the template.
-Source code of a pretty minimal setup covering Cisco IOS, Cisco Nexus OS and Arista EOS is on Github in case you care ([inventory and templates](https://github.com/ipspace/netsim-examples/tree/master/config), [playbook](https://github.com/ipspace/netsim-tools/blob/master/config.ansible), [platform-specific included tasks](https://github.com/ipspace/netsim-tools/tree/master/ansible/config)) -- they all exhibit the same behavior (at least it's consistent).
+I wanted to push a configuration snippet configuring OSPF and IS-IS routing to a network device.
+In this blog post I'm using the Cisco IOS version of the template, but Cisco IOS, Cisco Nexus OS and Arista EOS all exhibit the same behavior (at least it's consistent).

+Source code of a pretty minimal setup is on Github in case you care ([inventory and templates](https://github.com/ipspace/netsim-examples/tree/master/config), [playbook](https://github.com/ipspace/netsim-tools/blob/master/config.ansible), [platform-specific included tasks](https://github.com/ipspace/netsim-tools/tree/master/ansible/config)).

 {{<cc>}}Routing configuration template{{</cc>}}
 ```